rubymonsters/ruby-for-beginners/18_string_interpolation.md

 This, of course, will output the message `Hello, Ada!`.

 Glueing strings together like this works, and you can do it.
-However, there is another method of accomplishing the same, and it is very widely used, and usually preferred over concating strings with `+`.
+However, there is another method of accomplishing the same, and it is widely used, and usually preferred over concating strings with `+`.

 This method is called "string interpolation", and this is how it looks: